snowkit/flow/src/flow/cmd/config/usage.md

 When [value] is not given, the leaf value will be printed.
 When [value] is set, it will be stored in a user config file.

+If leaf is an object (not a leaf value), without --list, an error is generated.
+For example, `flow config build.web` would be { port:40404 }, and `flow config build.web.port` is 40404.
+The first is an error, as this is a leaf, not a leaf value.

 options

   --list (see examples below)
-    when used against a single leaf node, print all values in the leaf when used against no leaf node, print the entire config that would be used
+      when used against a leaf node, print all values in the leaf when used against no leaf node, print the entire config that would be used

 notes